 ABOUT ALBACORE JIG BOATS:

-Commercial fishing vessels that troll for albacore are called “jig boats” because they fish with jigs.
+Commercial fishing vessels that troll for albacore are called “jig boats” because they fish with fishing lures called jigs.
 Trolling means to catch fish by towing a lure or baited hook behind a slow-moving boat.
-In the albacore fishery, trollers attach ten to twenty fishing lines to each of the vessel’s poles (also called outriggers; see Figure 1).
+In the albacore fishery, trollers attach ten to twenty fishing lines to each of the vessel’s poles (outriggers).

 The jigs are trailed in the water behind a moving boat, and some albacore will bite a squid-like jig and get hooked.

-There is a cord running from each fishing line to the boat (see Figure 1).
-When a fish bites a lure and gets hooked, the fisherman grabs the cord — called the “inhauler” — to pull the fishing line to the boat.
-When the fishing line is within reach he then grabs it and begin hauling in the fish by hand or with a small hydraulic puller.
+There is a cord running from each fishing line to the boat.
+When a fish bites a lure and is hooked, the fisherman grabs the cord — called the “inhauler” — to pull the fishing line to the boat.
+When the line is within reach, the fisherman grabs it and then hauls in the fish by hand or with a small hydraulic puller.

-Once the fish is to the boat, the fisherman swings the albacore out of the water, over the transom, and onto a slanted table (see photo), where the hook is removed from the mouth.
+Once the fish is to the boat, the fisherman swings the albacore out of the water, over the transom, and onto a slanted table where the hook is removed from the fish’s mouth.

-The jig is then tossed back overboard and allowed to play back out while the fisherman scrambles to bleed and prepare the albacore for freezing, or pull other fish.
+The jig is then tossed back overboard and allowed to play back out while the fisherman scrambles to bleed and prepare the albacore for freezing, then pull in more fish.

 Though some fishermen may believe that fish prefer one color over another, it is more likely that jigs are colored for marketing reasons.

-There are also a couple of extra fishing lines trailing directly off the back of the boat; they’re not attached to inhaulers because they are already within reach.
+There are also a couple of extra fishing lines trailing directly off the back of the boat rather than the poles; they’re not attached to inhaulers because they are already within reach.

-POLES: The vessel’s poles, also called outriggers, stabilize the boat and also increase the work area of the boat.
-They are made of wood, steel, or aluminum, and on albacore jig boats up to five or six fishing lines are deployed from each pole.
+POLES: The vessel’s poles, also called outriggers, stabilize the boat on the water and also increase the work area of the boat.
+They are made of wood, steel, or aluminum; on albacore jig boats, up to five or six fishing lines are deployed from each pole.

 They are raised straight up into the air and secured to the crosstree when not in use.

 THE MASTHEAD LIGHT: A white light is at or near the masthead and must be turned on at night.
-On smaller vessels (less than 50 meters — or 164.1 feet — long) the light must shine in an unbroken arc from dead ahead to 22.5 degrees abaft (that is, behind and towards the stern) of the beam on both sides of the boat.
+On smaller vessels — those less than 50 meters (164.1 feet) long — the light must shine in an unbroken arc from dead ahead to 22.5 degrees abaft (that is, behind and toward the stern) of the beam on both sides of the boat.
 A second masthead light is required for larger vessels (50 meters or greater), and the two masthead lights must be spaced at least one-fourth of the length of the vessel.

-There are also many other lights required for vessels at sea — including running lights, stern lights, and various other lights.
-The International Marine Educators website at boatsafe.com includes some animated tutorials to learn what different kinds of lights mean.
+Many other lights are required for vessels at sea — including running lights, stern lights, and various others.
+The International Marine Educators’ website at BoatSafe.com includes animated tutorials to learn what different kinds of lights are used.

-A radar system is used to avoid colliding with other vessels or objects, and for navigation at night or in poor visibility.
+A radar system is used to avoid collisions with other vessels or objects, and for navigation at night or in poor visibility.
 Radar systems electronically broadcast brief pulses (anywhere from 600 to 4,000 per second) of super-high-frequency radio waves.
-These waves — broadcast at the speed of light — bounce off objects and reflect back to the radar unit to show the position, size, and distance of each object (relative to the vessel) on a screen.
+These waves — broadcast at the speed of light — bounce off objects and reflect back to the radar unit to show the position, size, and distance of each object relative to the vessel on the boat’s screen.

-The waves reflect best off metal objects, so many wooden boats and other non-metal objects are equipped with something called a radar reflector to ensure they will be “seen.”
+The waves reflect best off metal objects, so many wooden boats and other non-metal objects are equipped with a radar reflector to ensure they will be “seen” by boat crews.

 About GPS: There are no road signs, highway markers, or landmarks out on the open ocean … just water, and more water, for as far as you can see in all directions.
-It’s not easy to figure out exactly where you are unless you know how to read the stars or have a GPS unit onboard.
+It’s not easy to figure out exactly where you are unless you know how to read the stars (celestial navigation) or have an onboard GPS unit.

-Most fishermen hook their GPS receiver to an electronic plotter that displays the vessel’s position on a chart (map) of the ocean.
+Most fishermen connect their GPS receiver to an electronic plotter that displays the vessel’s position on a chart (map) of the ocean.
 They can also tell the plotter where they want to go, and the plotter then automatically plots the course from the current position to the desired destination.
-The vessel can even “drive itself” there if the plotter is hooked up to an autopilot.
+The vessel can even “drive itself” there if the plotter is connected to an autopilot system.

-GPS and a plotter can also tell you where an object or place is relative to your position.
+GPS and a plotter can also tell you where an object or location is relative to your position.
 For example, if someone falls overboard, the captain will quickly punch a button on the plotter to log in the exact location of where that person was last seen.
-That place is called a “waypoint.”
-He’ll then turn the boat around to find and rescue the missing person.
-But boats do not turn on a dime and can be quickly pushed far away from the original location by the wind and waves — especially in a storm.
-It is also very easy to become disoriented (particularly at night) and lose sight of the area where the missing person entered the water.
-Yet GPS and the plotter will help guide the captain to the waypoint.
+That location is called a “waypoint.”
+The captain will then turn the boat around to find and rescue the missing person.
+Boats, though, do not turn on a dime, and can be quickly pushed far away from the original location by the wind and waves — especially in a storm.
+It is also very easy to become disoriented (particularly at night) and lose sight of the area where the missing person entered the water — but GPS and the plotter can help guide the captain to the waypoint.